Materials-Consortia/optimade-python-tools/paper/paper.md

 - The Materials Project [@MaterialsProject] uses `optimade-python-tools` alongside their existing API [@MAPI] and MongoDB database, providing access to highly-curated density-functional theory calculations across all known inorganic materials.
 `optimade-python-tools` handles filter parsing, database query generation and response validation by running the reference server implementation with minimal configuration.
-- The NoMaD Repository and Archive [@nomad] integrates the `optimade-python-tools` server in an existing web app and uses the Elasticsearch implementation of the filtering module to allow access to millions of published first-principles calculations submitted by users.
+- NOMAD [@nomad] uses the `optimade-python-tools` as a library to extend its existing web app with OPTIMADE API routes.
+ It uses the Elasticsearch implementation to filter millions of structures from published first-principles calculations provided by users and other projects.
+NOMAD also uses the filtering module in its own API to expose the Optimade filter language in it's web interface search bar.
+NOMAD uses a released version of `optimade-python-tools` and all necessary customization could be realized via configuration and sub-classing.
 - Materials Cloud [@MaterialsCloud] uses `optimade-python-tools` as a library to provide an OPTIMADE API entry to archived computational materials studies, created with the AiiDA [@AiiDA] Python framework and published through their archive.
 In this case, each individual study and archive entry has its own database and separate API entry.
 The Python classes within the `optimade` package have been extended to make use of AiiDA and its underlying PostgreSQL [@PostgreSQL] storage engine.